Blog

 • Providing false documents.

-Being in debt alone does not normally lead to refusal if reasonable repayment efforts are shown.
+Financial behaviour may also affect the good character requirement.
+Being in debt alone does not normally lead to refusal if the person is making reasonable efforts to repay it.

 • Bankruptcy fraud.